neutrinojs/neutrino/packages/neutrino-preset-web/README.md

 - Automatic creation of HTML pages, no templating necessary
 - Hot Module Replacement support
 - Tree-shaking to create smaller bundles
-- Production-optimized bundles with Babili minification and easy chunking
+- Production-optimized bundles with Babili minification, easy chunking, and scope-hoisted modules for faster execution
 - Easily extensible to customize your project as needed

 ## Requirements